 - For the Puck "Build-a-Figure" wave, Hasbro released a Marvel Legends figure of Rogue depicting her in her X-Men: Legacy outfit.

-- Hasbro also released a figure of Rogue in her 90's outfit for the Marvel Legends line.
+- Hasbro also released a figure of Rogue in her 90's outfit for the Marvel Legends line as part of the Juggernaut "Build-a-Figure" wave.